-6. Once the heated area is up to temperature, set your timer according to the chart.
-Check the temperature every three minutes or so to make sure the temperature is stable and adjust the light distance or adjust the cure time where appropriate.
+6. Once the heated area is up to temperature, set your timer.
+Check the temperature about every three minutes to make sure it is stable.
+Adjust the light distance or adjust the cure time where appropriate.

-7. When it’s time to move the light, simply move it the width of the lamp case into the immediate adjacent area.
+7. When it’s time to move the light, just move it the width of the lamp case into the next adjacent area to be cured.
 Repeat the temperature monitoring and adjust light distance and/or cure time where necessary.

-This test is done by taking a clean, soft rag with a little MEK on it and lightly rubbing an inconspicuous spot 2 or 3 times.
+This test is done by taking a clean, soft rag with a little MEK (methyl ethyl ketone) on it and lightly rubbing an inconspicuous spot 2 or 3 times.
 If you notice the color easily transfers to the rag, you have an incomplete cure.
-Proceed to the troubleshooting section below for proper curing.
-See photo #1
+Proceed to the troubleshooting chart below for proper curing.

 NOTE: The element mounts may be slightly spring loaded.
-Once clear of the mounting brackets, flip one end of the element up to clear the top edge of the unit then remove the element from the housing.
+Once clear of the contacts, tip one end of the element up to clear the top edge of the unit then remove the element from the housing.

 IMPORTANT: Use caution not to break the quartz glass, which could create a sharp edge that could cut you.

 NOTE: The mount may be slightly spring loaded.
-If so, GENTLY spread mounts with fingers to allow mounting studs to lower fully in to the proper mounting position.
-DO NOT FORCE THE ELEMENT INTO POSITION as this may break the quartz glass, ceramic end caps, studs or mounting bracket ceramic insulators.
+GENTLY spread mounts with fingers to allow studs to lower fully into the proper mounting position.
+DO NOT FORCE THE ELEMENT INTO POSITION as this may break the quartz glass, ceramic end caps, studs or ceramic insulators.

-If you have any problems or questions, please call customer service for complete technical service or additional information.
+If you have problems or questions, please call customer service for complete technical assistance